Looking for peace of mind? Book your FREE 30 minute consultation today

 Sounds good?
 Book now

-Coronavirus Disease update: At this current time, to help manage the spread of the global pandemic, regrettably the salon is not open to new clients and to apologise for any inconvenience caused.
-You are still welcome to get in touch to register your interest as hopefully this situation will be temporary.
+Coronavirus Disease update: At this current time, to ensure a covid-19 safe environment, regrettably the salon is not open to new clients due to restricted capacity and to apologise for any inconvenience caused.
+You are still very welcome to get in touch to register your interest for the future.

 Reiki 2nd degree